Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 We found IPVanish’s website easy to use and navigate.

-This is so much better than other VPN provider websites, which are often difficult to navigate and lack the necessary information specifically for router setup.
+This is so much better than other VPN provider websites, which are often difficult to navigate and lack the necessary setup information.

 Fast Speeds & Much Improved Unblocking Results

-Once installed, IPVanish immediately encrypted our internet traffic leaving our connected devices, and maintained an impressive average download speed of 95Mbps (12% speed reduction).
+Once installed, IPVanish immediately encrypted our internet traffic leaving our connected devices.

-It’s not as fast as NordVPN, but the margins are really fine as you can see, and most people wouldn’t be able to tell the difference.
+While this is slower than ExpressVPN and NordVPN, the margins are really narrow and most people wouldn’t be able to tell the difference.

-Something that is very apparent with IPVanish is how much effort they’ve put in to fix their historical streaming-related problems.
+Something that’s very apparent with IPVanish is how much effort they’ve put into fixing their historical streaming-related problems.

 Router configuration files available to free users